joannawolthuis/MetaboShiny/README.md

 To load your data into MetaboShiny, follow the 6 steps listed in the [File Import](#file-import) figure.
 1. Enter a unique project name.
 2. Set the error margin of your mass spectrometer in parts per million (ppm).
 3. Set the m/z missing values percentage threshold.
 This is how many samples are allowed to be missing each m/z value without it being filtered out.
-A common rule of thumb is to set this value to 20% (**REF TO 20/80 RULE PAPER**).
 4. Select input data files
  * 4a. (optional) Input a regex string to to adjust peaklist names to metadata sample names - the match is removed from each name.
  * 4b.
 Upload your metadata and positive and negative mode m/z peak files.
 5. Click on the arrow to merge peak data and metadata and convert them to a format that will serve as the input for the analyses.
 6. Once step 5 is completed (green tick mark), continue to the [Data normalization](#data-normalization) step.

-**THIS FIGURE NEEDS TO BE UPDATED!
-The % filtering is missing**
 ![File Import](inst/www/file_import.png?raw=true "File import")

 # Data normalization